ajs-voices/once-upon-a-dream/scenes/020-closing-up-shop.md

 It was an annoying job but it was definately good amount of quiet time.
 I didn't have a problem cleaning up.

 But I was drained by the time we got out.
-Baboo left shortly after Dad had I needed to kill a little more time so I was gonna walk home.
+Babbo left shortly after Dad had I needed to kill a little more time so I was gonna walk home.
 It was cold outside and I pulled my coat around my neck and my hat down over my ears.

 Standing outside in the door way outside the hotel I saw blue eyes.
 He smiled at me.
 "That took you long enough, what did you do mop the floor?"